echobind/playbook/README.md

 Thanks to thoughtbot for providing jumping off points for the latex template and rake tasks.

-### Images
-Currently, images need be uploaded to s3 as a pdf for inclusion in the project.
-This is because pandoc needs an absolute path or a url, and url’s will work across anyone’s setup.

 ### Fonts
 Install Roboto Slab from Google Fonts.

 ### Deploying
-The built pdf should be uploaded to s3 and linked to on the main website.
+The built pdf and html directories should be uploaded to s3 and linked to on the main website.
+This should be automated, but it's not yet.